Stonesjtu/go-docker/README.md

 This feature needs the Docker volume plugin docker-plugin-zfs on each node (see Docker plugins).
 User can specify a local Temporary storage size on tasks.
 System will create and mount a ZFS storage volume for the container and will be deleted at the end of the task.
 Volume has quota according to task requirements.
 This provides a local disk storage for intermediate computation requiring fast disk access.

+At this moment, this works only with mesos plugin, not swarm due to swarm management/scheduling with Volume plugins.

 ## Tips

 Remove old containers